Back to the full dot-point answer

 3. What is the precursor (the synthon) for that step?
 4.

-What is count the carbons?Show answer
+What are count the carbons?Show answer

 The target and starting material must have compatible carbon skeletons.
-HSC does not include carbon-skeleton-changing reactions (no $C-C$ bond formation), so the carbon count is preserved through every step.
+HSC does not include carbon-skeleton-changing reactions (no bond formation), so the carbon count is preserved through every step.

 What is check the oxidation level?Show answer